annotation/stam/extensions/stam-textvalidation/README.md

 ## Introduction

-This is an extension on top of STAM that adds extra information to STAM serialisations that safeguard the integrity of the data.
+This is an extension for STAM that adds extra redundancy information to a STAM model to safeguard the integrity of the data.
-It can also help make serialisations more readable upon introspection, as it adds a layer of redundancy.

 Validation is an important aspect of annotation, it is often too easy to have erroneous input pollute the annotation data.
 Stand-off annotation in particular